Applying pressure to her lower back while she labors in the birth tub with her partner

 - and, of course, celebrate with you the birth of your babe(s)!

 At a mutually determined date , I will come to your home for a postpartum visit, to:

 - Check in on breast/ bottle feeding

 - Connect you with any resources you feel would be helpful/ necessary

 COST OF SERVICES

 I rent TENS Units for your birthing time for $25.
-You’ll receive the TENS Unit at the second prenatal meeting so that you can begin using it during early labor.
+You’ll receive the TENS Unit at the second prenatal meeting so that you can begin to use it during early labor.
 We’ll discuss proper use during our meeting so you’re ready when the day comes.

-Check out my Availability Calendar to see if I’m available during your birthing window, two weeks before & two weeks after your estimated due date.
+Check out my Availability Calendar to see if I’m available during your birth window, two weeks before & two weeks after your estimated due date.

 *I believe that every mother deserves a doula who wishes to have one.
 If the cost of my services is truly out of your price range, I am willing to work with you on a payment plan, sliding scale or possibly even a barter system.
 Please be in touch to discuss this in more depth.
 You may also consider asking for contributions toward doula services at your baby shower!
 What a great gift!